am-mar7/Matjar/README.md

 - Editable **user profile** — users can update their name, email, and password.
 - Authentication persistence using local storage and route protection.

+---

+## 🧠 Admin Dashboard (New)

+A powerful **Admin Dashboard** has been added to manage and monitor all aspects of the application.

+### 🧾 Dashboard Features
+- **Overview cards** showing:
+  - Total Revenue
+  - Paid Orders
+  - Users Count
+  *(all calculated dynamically for the latest 40 orders)*
+- **Orders Management**
+  - View all orders with customer info, payment type, and status.
+  - Inspect full order details including items, address, and payment data.
+- **Users Management**
+  - View all registered users.
+  - Open each user to see their profile details and all their placed orders.
+- **Charts & Insights**
+  - Monthly orders visualization using **Recharts**.
+- **Error Handling & Refresh**
+  - Automatic background refetch and error fallback UI.
+- **Responsive UI**
+  - Optimized for both desktop and mobile.
+  - Light theme built with `slate-50` and soft contrast colors.

+---

 ### 🌍 Multi-language Support
 - Built-in **Arabic / English language switcher** powered by **i18next**.